devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 > [!NOTE] Metar is from external source
 > The WeatherMetarIcon reflects the real Metar at the time of collection.
 It does not necessarily reflect the weather as simulated in X-Plane.
-> As a current limitation, only current METAR or TAF report is shown.
+> As a current limitation, only current METAR or TAF report is shown at the time the application runs.
 Historical data may be offered at a later stage.

 This Representation is provided as an extension in the cockpitdecks_wm package (wm=weather METAR).